 5. Washing The Windows

-If you’re washing your windows around once a season, that’s probably plenty.
-I’ve put this particular cleaning job off for months at a time, and it just isn’t that big of a deal!
-(I do make a point to clean them in the spring though, in order to let more light in!)
+If you’re washing your windows a few times a year, you shouldn’t have to worry about doing it more often than that.
+I’ve put this particular job off for months at a time, and ultimately it just isn’t that big of a deal.
+(I do like to make a point of cleaning them in the spring to let more light in though!)

 ✔ Don’t Skip It: